vatterspun/Ding-Press/README.md

-!
-NOTE: This site is not active -- please see the home page below for more updates. !
+!!
+NOTE: This site is not active -- please see the home page below for updates. !!

 # Ding-Press
 ## Description

 Windows 7-zip front-end with easily modified, common output options for password and compression.

 ## Home Page